simplex-chat/simplex-chat/docs/guide/app-settings.md

 #### To open app settings:

 1. Open the app.
-2. Tap on your chat profile picture in the upper left-hand corner of the screen.
+2. Tap on your chat profile picture in the top-left corner of the screen.
 3. If you have more than one profile, tap the current profile again or choose **Settings**.

 ## Your profile settings